adanestrada18/fa21-cse110-lab4/expose/javascript/part2.md

 8. This function return the array [50,100,150] as expected as the discounted variable is defined properly and let is viable in this scope.
 9. There will be a reference error because i is not defined in the scope outside of the for loop
 10. Console will return 3, as this is how it was defined originally.
-11. The function will return an empty array as it was defined as a constant empty array from the beginning of the function.
-However, there will be errors, specifically in line 8, when we are trying to update the array because it is defined as a constant and therefore cannot be changed.
+11. The function will return [50,100,150].
+Even though the array is defined as constant, we can still manipulate the array.
 12. a. student.name
     b. student[Grad Year]
     c. student.greeting()